dimasbayu2108/Win_10_and_11_HomeSL_With_Update_No_Bloatware_Project/README.md

 - disable tips and suggestion when using windows
 - disable automatic save my restartable apps and restart them when i sign back in
 - disable use my sign in info to automatic finish setting up after an update
+- enable onedrive, but can install manually as you want

 # Note: